 - A guardian of a minor Maltese citizen.

-You may obtain citizenship by family reunification through an embassy or consulate.
+You may obtain citizenship by family reunification in Malta through an embassy or consulate.

-Acquiring Maltese Citizenship is the pathway to working and living in the world’s largest economic zone and the luxury of visa-free travel to 186 countries.
+Acquiring Maltese citizenship is the pathway to working and living in the world’s largest economic zone and the luxury of visa-free travel to over 180 countries.

-We mentioned all the possible ways to obtain Maltese Citizenship, and most of them are linked to the family legacy.
-If you have no ties to the Maltese Islands, the only way to acquire citizenship is through investment.
+We mentioned all the possible ways to obtain Maltese citizenship, most of which are linked to the family legacy.
+If you have no ties to the Maltese Islands, investing is the only way to acquire citizenship.